-Raised on Long Island, Leone discovered his artistic ability at a young age while recovering from a childhood medical condition.
-With nothing but a notebook and a #2 pencil, he spent his days drawing faces & figures from the magazines, books, and posters around him.
+Raised on Long Island, Leone first discovered his artistic gift while recovering from a childhood medical condition.
+Armed with nothing but a #2 pencil and a notebook, he spent countless hours sketching faces and figures from magazines, books, and posters—turning to art as both an escape and a catalyst for creative expression.

 Artist Statement